evant/kotlin-inject/docs/testing.md

 # Testing

-Using dependency injecting can make testing easier, below is some strategies you can employ to use koltin-inject in tests.
+Using dependency injecting can make testing easier, below is some strategies you can employ to use kotlin-inject in tests.

 ## Call the constructor directly